The two-time defending national champion USC beach volleyball team has signed four players to its 2017-18 class

 The USC senior duo defeated Arizona's twin tandem of Madison and McKenna Witt in the title match

 The Women of Troy won their 22nd straight match to claim the Outrigger Resorts Aloha Invitational title

 The Women of Troy completed a 5-0 sweep over Saint Mary's College to cap a 2-0 week in Northern California.

-Collier, a USC graduate, guided the Women of Troy to a 7-4 record in 2012, the sport's inaugural season as an NCAA-sponsored "emerging" sport, and sent two USC teams to the pairs championship of the first AVCA Collegiate Sand Volleyball Championship (Sara Shaw-Geena Urango and Kirby Burnham-Kelly Irvin both advanced to the quarterfinals).
+She coached the Trojans to a 23-3 record in 2014 and a second-consecutive third-place finish in the team portion of the AVCA Collegiate Sand Volleyball National Championship.
+In 2013, she guided USC to a 16-8 mark and a third-place finish at the AVCA Championships.
+The Trojans had a 7-4 record in 2012, the sport's inaugural season as an NCAA-sponsored "emerging" sport, and sent two USC duos to the pairs championship of the first AVCA pairs tourney (Sara Shaw-Geena Urango and Burnham-Kelly Irvin both advanced to the quarterfinals).

 On top of her duties, she is a USAV High Performance coach and a founder member of the USAV Beach Coaching Accreditation Program Cadre.

-She is currently faculty member (teaching a variety of kinesiology classes) at Santa Monica (Calif.)
-Junior College, where she has spent the past 31 years.
+She is currently a faculty member (teaching a variety of kinesiology classes) at Santa Monica (Calif.)
+Junior College, where she has spent the past 35 years.
 She began as the women's cross country and track and field coach, winning three California State championships.
 She previously was the chair of the kinesiology and athletics department.

 Collier played professionally on the beach for seven seasons between 1978 and 1989, posting 10 Top-10 finishes among her 20 tournament appearances (including third place at the 1979 San Clemente Open and a pair of ninth-place finishes at the legendary Manhattan Beach Open in 1987 and 1988).